 Accommodation in Germany ranges from furnished apartments and maisonettes to trendy studio apartments, cottages and large family homes.
 Luckily there are plenty of options for reasonably priced housing in most cities.

-Types of property in Germany
+Types of accommodation in Germany

-Expats moving to Germany will find their choice in types of property will depend on whereabouts in the country they are based.
+Expats moving to Germany will find their choice in property will depend on whereabouts in the country they are based.
 Generally, within the city centres of major urban hubs, most people tend to live in apartments.
 The standard of accommodation in Germany is on par with other countries in Western Europe.
 Properties are often comfortable but small, air conditioning isn't common (though it is rarely necessary), and adequate heating is essential in winter.

 One benefit of living in Germany is that no matter where expats live, they'll have access to efficient public transport.

 The process of finding a property to rent in Germany is relatively easy.
 Expats can search online or check social media networks; using a real-estate agent can cost as much as a month's rent in some cases.

 Once they've found a suitable property, expats will need to arrange a time and a date for a viewing (bezichtiging) with the landlord.
 Group viewings are common, and there may be as many as 20 other potential tenants at a single viewing.
 Expats should express interest immediately if they've found the right property, especially because landlords often determine the shortlist for rental applications themselves.
 They should also note that they may need to pay three months' rent as a security deposit.

 While shipping furniture to Germany – particularly from within the EU – is a viable option, expats shouldn't have much trouble buying items to kit out their new homes after they arrive.
 Most German cities have numerous stores that sell new, second-hand and antique furniture.